How to handle bidirectional content in HTML.

 explicitly specifying a direction override. [[!BIDI]]

-to specify a left-to-right override and with the value rtl
+value ltr to specify a left-to-right override and with the value rtl to

 This element has rendering requirements involving the bidirectional algorithm.